 Neither MDH nor local public health departments work alone.
 Public health in Minnesota is a state-local partnership.
 Because of this partnership, the state has a high level of communication and cooperation between state and local governments for public health.
 MDH's seven district offices located around the state work closely with local public health, and vice versa.

+Communications.
 Managing information is critical during public health events--there can be quite a difference between reality and the public’s perception of an event.
 MDH will assist your county, city, and CHB in sharing information with the media, your constituents, and your public health system partners when needed.
 Learn more at: MDH: Health Alert Network [Note: This link will open in a new tab].